omnidan/redux-recycle/README.md

 state to reset to. (defaults to calling your reducer with `@@redux-recycle/INIT` and an `undefined` state, which will have the same effect as the initial redux action)

+if you provide a `reducer function` as the last param it will be used to get the inital state.

 Firstly, import `redux-recycle`: